glanceapp/community-widgets/widgets/lemmy/readme.md

   Change the `url` base to any Lemmy instance (e.g., `https://lemmy.ml`, `https://aussie.zone`).

 > [!NOTE]
-> The url base was hardcoded to the lemmy.world instance to give people flexiability if they wanted to reuse the code for other communities.
+> The url base was hardcoded to the lemmy.world instance to give people flexibility if they wanted to reuse the multiple communities.

 - **Example:**
   To show top posts from the `australia` community on `lemmy.world`: